Sophia Alcorn: Background

 Sophia Kindrick Alcorn was born the youngest of seven children of James Walker and Sophie Ann (Kindrick) Alcorn in Stanford, Kentucky, on August 3, 1883.
 Annie Alcorn was the eldest of her siblings, marrying in November 1899 James N. Saunders who practiced law in her father's office.
 Her only brother, Kindrick Sommers Alcorn (1880–1966) graduated from Stanford Male Academy and then nearby Centre College, getting his law degree from the University of Virginia.
 He practiced law with his father and became a popular circuit judge from the 1930s-50s.

-Alcorn attended Ward Seminary (now Belmont University) in Nashville, Tennessee and then went on to receive training in teaching the deaf at Clark School in Northampton, Massachusetts.
+Alcorn attended Ward Seminary in Nashville, Tennessee and then went on to receive training in teaching the deaf at Clark School in Northampton, Massachusetts.
 She earned her M.A. degree from Wayne University in Detroit, Michigan.
 There she assisted in training teachers and served as a principal in the deaf school system.

 Career in education of the deaf

 Alcorn moved to Morganton, North Carolina to teach for one year at the North Carolina School for the Deaf (1908–09), then returned to Kentucky, teaching at the Kentucky School for the Deaf in Danville, Kentucky.
 The Kentucky School for the Deaf is the oldest state-supported school of its type in the U.S. and was the first school for the deaf west of the Alleghenies.
 Alcorn taught there from 1909 to 1920, and it was here that she first developed the Tadoma method.

 In November 1910 the eight-year-old Oma Simpson came to the school.
 Oma had been deaf since birth and meningitis at age two had left her totally blind.
 She was the school's first deafblind student and was assigned to the charge of "Miss Sophie."
 Alcorn realized that the manual alphabet would not work and she started to teach her oral speech instead.
 Adopting the methods of the famous Anne Sullivan, teacher and lifelong companion to Helen Keller, Alcorn invented a system of touch on the cheek and neck to allow the child to imitate how to speak words.
 She taught Oma for ten years, working on U.S. history, geography and mathematics—as well as knitting, weaving and touch-typing.
 Oma was the first deafblind person in the world to be educated orally.

 When the Simpson family left Kentucky, Alcorn moved with them to answer the plea of the father of a deafblind boy, Winthrop (Tad) Chapman.
 She began teaching at the South Dakota School for the Deaf and worked with Tad for four years, perfecting her system of what she called the Tadoma Tactile-Sense Method.
 She pioneered a system of visual symbols, first using pipe cleaners to easily create the shapes.
 She named her method Tadoma after these two children: Tad and Oma.
 (See more on Tad Chapman at his niece's blog.)